 Then it all came together in one brief moment.
 I looked up, wide-eyed, hoping to see a sign that I was on the right path.
 The kids have scaled a rock wall and are sitting side by side beaming from their accomplishment.
 They are as relaxed as I have ever seen them, laughing, dreaming, and relishing the momentum they gained together.

-I am leaving the “should’s for good” in honor of their grace in this moment.
+I am leaving the “should’s for good” in honor of their grace at this moment.

 I feel a bit scared.
 I have heard people talk about digital detox.
 I never liked the term as it sounds so negative.
 Yet when I read over my journal entries from this past week, I see signs of addictive behavior, just one more, just another day, anxious, foggy, cranky, distracted.
 The fact that I felt the need to go cold turkey is an indicator I am not feeling completely in control of the device but rather the device is in control of me.
 I keep thinking of Mary Oliver’s words, “This is the first, the wildest and the wisest thing I know: that the soul exists and is built entirely out of attentiveness.”